madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 ### Database
 Wagtail natively supports both MySQL and PostgreSQL, so we will require one of these to be able to support our wagtail instance.
 Wagtail does also provide an "improved" backend for PostgresSQL, providing some methods that MySQL cannot use, due to this we should opt for a PostgresSQL based solution.

 Recently, a discussion has been had that we may need to trigger an AWS lambda when entires are created or updated within Wagtail.
 This causes a lead towards using an Aurora PostgresSQL-Compatible database.
-This allow us to trigger lambdas from our database, rather than needing an event system to be implemented.
-Aurora will boasts higher performance and availability over traditional RDS Postgres instances.
+This would allow us to trigger lambdas directly from database changes/updates, rather than needing an event system to be implemented.
+Aurora also boasts higher performance and availability over traditional RDS Postgres instances.

 Whilst on the topic of Aurora, we could also consider using serverless Aurora; however, this loses the benefit of being able to use native SQL functions to trigger lambdas.

 ### Serverless
 As we are able to containerize our wagtail project we can now run it inside of ECS.
-We have found not evidence that indicates that we cannot use a Fargate task, so it is believed that we can agree to this being a serverless solution.
+We have found no evidence that indicates that we cannot use a Fargate task, so it is believed that we can agree to this being a serverless solution.
 Additionally, as we will potentially be using an Aurora RDS instance, we could also opt to use Aurora serverless for our database; however, this cannot trigger lambdas from SQL functions natively and requires an SNS topic to be added, removing an initial use case of moving towards Aurora.

 ### Availability and Reliability
-As Wagtail itself will be hosted as a Fargate task, we spread the task over multiple availability zones to ensure an outage does not effect our service.
+As Wagtail itself will be hosted as a Fargate task, we can spread the task over multiple availability zones to ensure an outage does not effect our service.
 Additionally, as fargate takes a rolling deployment approach when docker images are updating, there should be no downtime when deploying new versions of our application.

 Aurora stores copies of the data in a DB cluster across multiple Availability Zones in a single AWS Region, and synchronously replicates data between these when updated.
 Additionally, Aurora provides automatic failover, so if an issue occurred within the Primary node, a read replica would become promoted, avoiding database downtime.